This post may contain affiliate links. Please read my disclosure and privacy policy.

 pancake ripped in half on a plate to show the fluffy texture.

-Have leftover pancakes?
 Store leftovers in an airtight container in the refrigerator for up to 5 days.
-Pop them in the toaster oven or traditional toaster to reheat for a fast morning.
+Reheat them in the toaster oven or a traditional toaster for a quick morning treat.

 Flavor variations

 Just like traditional pancakes, you can add any mix-ins you like.
 Try adding nuts like pecans, almonds, or walnuts for added crunch.
-Or press a few blueberries into your pancakes for natural sweetness.
-You can also add chocolate chips for a sweeter option!
+Alternatively, press a few blueberries into your pancakes for a natural sweetness.
+You can also add chocolate chips for a sweeter option.

 pancakes stacked on a wooden board.